DecentraLabsCom/Lab-Metadata/README.md

 * Size Constraints: Blockchain storage is expensive and limited.

-✅ In DecentraLabs, the following attributes are stored on-chain (see https://github.com/DecentraLabsCom/Smart-Contract-Specifications) to ensure transparency and integrity of critical service-related data:
+✅ In DecentraLabs, the following attributes are stored on-chain in the LabFacet contract (see the [Smart contracts specification](https://github.com/DecentraLabsCom/...](https://github.com/DecentraLabsCom/Smart-Contract-Specifications)) to ensure transparency and integrity of critical service-related data:

 * $id$
 * $price$